likamrat/ARMadillo/README.md

 ### Initializing kubeadm to deploy the k8s cluster

 3. On **the only master node**, run the kubeadm initialization script.
-The script will:

-* Create and will join the first node as *MASTER01* to k8s cluster.
-* Will remotely do the same for all the worker nodes.
+The script will create and will join the first node as *MASTER01* to k8s cluster and will remotely do the same for all the worker nodes.

 ```./ARMadillo/deploy/single_master/master01_kubeadm_init.sh```